fluid-project/jira-to-11ty/src/issues/FLUID-6608.md

     {
       "author": "Justin Obara",
       "date": "2021-03-29T07:55:17.395-0400",
-      "body": "@@Ned Zimmerman thanks for filing this.
+      "body": "Ned Zimmerman thanks for filing this.
 I was thinking that would be the case and was planning on reviewing it as part of the work for <https://fluidproject.atlassian.net/browse/FLUID-6594#icft=FLUID-6594>.
 If it doesn't get pulled before hand, I'll try to get to it in that work. \n"
     },
     {
       "author": "Justin Obara",